-- Begin by choosing a codec for recording walkthroughs.
-See "Selecting a Codec" on page 339. - In plan view, select 3D> Walkthroughs> Create Walkthrough Path , then click and drag

-- to draw a Walkthrough Path.
-See "To use the Spline tool" on page 107. - 3.
+- 1. Begin by choosing a codec for recording walkthroughs.
+See Selecting a Codec on page 436. - 2.
+In plan view, select 3D> Walkthroughs> Create Walkthrough Path [N], then click and drag to draw a Walkthrough Path.
+See To use the Spline tool on page 128. - 3.
 Edit the direction and curvature of the spline's segments, as needed.
-See "Editing Spline-Based Objects" on page 90. - 4.
-Add Key Frames to the path and modify their specifications. - Select the path and click the Record Walkthrough Along Path edit button.
-See "Record Walkthrough Along Path" on page 337.
+See Editing Spline-Based Objects on page 103. - 4.
+Add Key Frames on page 427. - 5.
+Select the path and click the Record Walkthrough Along Path edit button.
+See Record Walkthrough Along Path on page 433.